emqx/cloud-docs/en_US/quick_start/create_free_trial.md

 2. Add client authentication information.

-    Click the EMQ X Dashboard button on the deployment details page, you will enter the EMQ X Dashboard, and click the **Users & ACL** menu on the left
+    Click the EMQX Dashboard button on the deployment details page, you will enter the EMQX Dashboard, and click the **Users & ACL** menu on the left

     ![add_users](./_assets/auth.png)

 3. Connect to free trial deployment with MQTT X
-   EMQ X Cloud recommends using [MQTT X](https://mqttx.app/) to test the connection.
+   EMQX Cloud recommends using [MQTT X](https://mqttx.app/) to test the connection.

    - MQTT connection